This post contains affiliate links for your convenience. View our full disclosure policy here.

 It is a great idea to think of a snack as a ‘mini meal’ with a bit of all food groups, including protein and even some fat.
-Fruit, in the form of fresh fruit, dried fruit and nuts is a great place to start.
+Fresh fruit, dried fruit, and nuts are a great place to start!

-Did you know that most people don’t eat enough fruit and vegetables?
-Ultimately we’re aiming for half of what we eat to be fruit and vegetables.
-Most children aren’t too keen on many fruits and vegetables.
+Did you know that most people don’t eat enough fruits and vegetables?
+Ultimately we’re aiming for half of what we eat to be fruits and vegetables.
+Most children aren’t too keen on this.
 I see childhood as a training ground.
-As parents or teachers, we want to teach children to like fruit and vegetables.
-We need to get them used to the idea of eating tasty fruit and vegetables frequently.
+As parents or teachers, we want to teach children to like fruits and vegetables.
+We need to get them used to the idea of eating them frequently.

 Apple Heart Flowers from Red Ted Art

-Frozen Strawberry Yoghurt Bites from My Fussy Eater
+Frozen Strawberry Yogurt Bites from My Fussy Eater

 Pink Pops from Cutting Tiny Bites